jpcima/Bass21/README.md

 # Bass21

-This VST3 plugin is designed to simulate the famous Bass Driver DI Version 1 preamp pedal from Tech21.
+This VST3 is a virtual-analog simulation of the famous Bass Driver DI Version 1 preamp pedal from Tech21.
-It is discretized from an electronic schematic that is close to the original.
+The discretization, while far from being exact, is moderately close to the original.

-The potentiometers are the same as the ones that are physically on the physical BDDI pedal.
+The potentiometers are identical to these physically present on the BDDI pedal, apart from the pregain which is specific to this digital version.
-They have the same effect on the sound.

 ## Credits